As an Amazon Associate, I get commissions for purchases made through links in this post. No extra cost to you.

-In this days, if you are looking for a robotic vacuum cleaner, then iRobot will one of the trusted robotic vacuums.
-Over the years they have released several best selling products, where Roomba 650 and 690 are two of their most convenient robotic vacuums.
-In this article I will evaluate the perfect one from Roomba 650 vs 690.
+If you are looking for a robotic vacuum cleaner, then iRobot will be one of the trusted robotic vacuums.
+Over the years they have released several best-selling products, where Roomba 650 and 690 are two of their most convenient robotic vacuums.
+In this article, I will evaluate the perfect one from Roomba 650 vs 690.

-Consumers have been discussing about iRobot for months.
+Consumers have been discussing iRobot for months.
 It’s because of their similar technology.
-But some features, design and price differ both two model.
-Which create difficulties to make their decision.
+But some features, designs and prices differ between the two models.
+Which creates difficulties to make their decision.

 Let’s compare Five major aspects like technology, design, features, cleaning ability and customer care.
 So that you can find out the best one for you.

 Table of Contents

 Roomba 650 vs 690 [An In-Depth Comparison Guide]

 The driving force behind any gadget is technology, this is what incites people to go out and purchase it.
 Technology sets a product apart, so every buyer will be eager to know what makes one gadget better than the other.
 Let’s dive in and take a closer look at both cleaners.

 - It is activated manually, there is no Wifi or App control, so it can’t be accessed remotely.